 WCO supports an organization called the World Optometry Foundation (WOF), which provides funds for the growth of optometry as a discipline and to check negotiable blindness around the world.
 The funds are used to enhance education in optometry schools, initiate and conduct health programs for the public, as well as help underdeveloped nations by providing clinical and educational materials.

 The American Optometry Association

-- AOA Foundation: The objective of this foundation is to increase awareness of eye health, and promote education and research in vision care for all U.S. citizens to improve these aspects of life.
+The American Optometry Association (AOA), which is the established leader for worldwide vision care.
+The objective of the AOA Foundation is to increase awareness of eye health and promote education and research in vision care for all U.S. citizens to improve these aspects of life.

-- Conserving Optometry’s history: Preserves archival and museum collections that include essential sources of documents of the past century and history depicting optical instruments.
+The AOA also plays a role in conserving the history of optometry.
+To this end, this organization preserves archival and museum collections that include essential sources of documents of the past century and history depicting optical instruments.
 Sadly, most of these precious articles are in need of conservation.
 AOA currently stores and converts them to digital format so that they can be utilized by the younger generation.

 The Association of Optometrists

 The Association of Optometrists (AOP) encourages universities such as the Manchester University in the United Kingdom, to enhance the Master’s degree course in Optometry, which can provide increased learning opportunities for graduates.

 Currently, AOP aims to improve the profile of optometry and eye health by launching a survey panel that will give optometrists the exclusive opportunity to share their ideas on eye health issues.

 The Association of Schools and Colleges of Optometry (ASCO) is working toward the concept of diversification in both educational and professional optometry.
 The main goal of ASCO in this regard is to provide a superior educational experience to students and achieve excellent communication between the patient and provider.